 in their first year.
 All of these courses generally satisfy some

 of the university core requirements.
 They also take students

-a long way toward completion of our Interdisciplinary Minor in Urban Social
+a long way toward the optional completion of our Interdisciplinary Minor in Urban Poverty Studies.

 > What are core courses?
 They are classes that

 students are required to take in order to graduate from a particular